TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Preparing composer.json
 -----------------------

-Now let's add things to put that test into action.
+Now let's add things to put these tests into action.
 First, we add a series of properties to :file:`composer.json` to add root composer.json details, turning the extension into a project at the same time:

 .. code-block:: json